Red Button Text

 |IRC channel||(on EFnet)|

-Red Button Text is a digital text delivery service though over-the-air digital television.
-It was introduced in the early 2000s as a replacement for the Ceefax analogue teletext service that was shut down with the UK digital TV switch-over in 2012.
+Red Button Text is a digital text delivery service though over-the-air digital television used by the BBC.
+It was introduced in the early 2000s as a digital replacement for the Ceefax analogue teletext service that was shut down with the UK digital TV switch-over in 2012.

 User:Betamax is attempting to preserve a representative sample of the service in its final weeks / months.
 Help is greatly appreciated as a separate TV tuner is needed for each channel.
 The software chosen for this archival attempt is RedButton, which includes two parts: RB-Download to download live data from a digital TV source, and RB-Browser, to allow the files downloaded by RB-Download to be "played back".
 Think wayback machine, but for digital TV text.
 (There's also RB-Creator, which is not relevant for archiving).